Jaytechent/Algorithm-checkpoint/README.md

 # Algorithm-checkpoint

-Gomycode checkpoint Algorithm Project using the algo vscode extention ALGORITHM THAT READS THE NUMBERS OF CHARACTERS, NUM OF WORDS AND NUMBERS OF VOWELS SOUNDS  IN THE SENTENSE EXPLANATION OF THE CODE
+Gomycode checkpoint Algorithm Project using the algo vscode extention

+ALGORITHM THAT READS THE NUMBERS OF CHARACTERS, NUM OF WORDS AND NUMBERS OF VOWELS SOUNDS  IN THE SENTENCE

+#EXPLANATION OF THE CODE

 Line 4: Element checking is the algorithm name and its the first line of the code Line 5-7 Declaration of 3 variable as counter and give them integer as data type